Get your personal plan match in 2 minutes

 The Bottom Line

 Medi-Share is one of the most established, well-organized health sharing plans available.
-The network access through Cigna makes it more practical for day-to-day healthcare than some alternatives.
+The network access through PHCS and First Health makes it more practical for day-to-day healthcare than some alternatives.
 The faith requirement is real and non-negotiable.

 For a healthy Christian family or individual looking to cut monthly costs significantly and comfortable with some of the trade-offs (no guaranteed coverage, pre-existing condition waiting periods, no out-of-pocket cap), Medi-Share is worth a serious look.